ejunjsh/csapp/chapter07/README.md

 ## 7.9

-the `0x48` is low byte of assemble code of `main` method, why it is a byte,because `bar6.c` declare it as a char.
+the `0x48` is low byte of assemble code of `main` function, why it is a byte,because `bar6.c` declare it as a char.

-when linking,the first byte of assemble code of the `main` method  is set to `main` variable in `bar6.c`
+when linking,the first byte of assemble code of the `main` function  is set to `main` variable in `bar6.c`

 test